 Conclusions and Our Services

-Executive functioning testing is a common service we provide to people of all ages for the reasons listed above.
-We provide them as a standalone and as part of more comprehensive batteries.
-For example, when we Attention Deficit Hyperactivity Disorder specifically, we often do more general executive functioning testing since ADHD is just one possibility.
-When we test for autism, we often do executive function performance tests since many people who have a diagnosis of autism also have executive functioning difficulties.
+For the above reasons, EF testing is a common service we provide to people of all ages.
+We provide executive functioning assessments as a standalone and as part of more comprehensive batteries.
+For example, when we assess Attention Deficit Hyperactivity Disorder specifically, we often do more general testing since ADHD is just one possibility.
+When we assess for autism, we often do executive function performance tests since many people who have a diagnosis of autism also have other challenges.

 Executive Functioning Assessments in our practice

-We would be happy to answer any questions you have about executive functioning assessments or how our services might answer your questions or get you the support you need.
-Feel free to contact us or schedule a consultation anytime to discuss executive functioning testing or any psychological testing services.
+We would be happy to answer any questions about executive functioning assessments or how our services might answer your questions or get you the support you need.
+Feel free to contact us or schedule a consultation anytime to discuss executive functioning testing or psychological evaluation services.